albizures/vyke-results/README.md

 ```

 ### expect
-Similar to unwraps but with a custom error
+Unwraps the value of a result or throws a custom error.
 > [!TIP]
 > alias of `r.expect`
 ```ts